twpayne/chezmoi/assets/chezmoi.io/docs/user-guide/password-managers/1password.md

 !!! note

-    The[1Password CLI 2.0](https://developer.1password.com/) has been released.
+    The [1Password CLI 2.0](https://developer.1password.com/) has been released.
     Examples will be shown using the changed details for this version and examples for 1Password CLI 1.x will follow.